drewkerrigan/riak-search-demo/README.md

 This is a simple demo app that illustrates a sample usage of yokozuna as a search engine with Ruby Sinatra

+Here is a blog post that I've written to go along with this demo application: [Robust Search with Sinatra, Riak, and Yokozuna](http://www.drewkerrigan.com/robust-search-with-sinatra-riak-and-yokozuna/)

 ##Prerequisites

 You must have a [yokozuna](http://github.com/basho/yokozuna) Riak instance running.
 I advise making a backup of the data directory after installation and wiping data like so between tests from the riak bin directory: